jbcoe/value_types/DRAFT_COROLLARY.md

 New vocabulary types `indirect` and `polymorphic` for composite class design are proposed in P3019 [1].
-Based on recommendations from LEWG, we follow up this work by adding support for single-argument construction, initializer-list construction and perfect-forwarding assignment to `indirect` and `polymorphic` where appropriate.
+Based on recommendations from LEWG, we follow up this work by adding support for single-argument construction, initializer-list construction and perfect-forwarded assignment to `indirect` and `polymorphic` where appropriate.

 The design changes to P3019 are presented in this paper so that they can be reviewed